tamaraalbilleh/reading-notes/Code401Reading-Notes/class-02.md

 is a process of producing a software that you could release it anytime. continuous deployment : is an extension on continuous delivery that deploys the software at any time needed.
-**webhooks :** tool used by github to send messages and communicate to external systems about activity in your project like when someone pushes code or make a pull request .
+**webhooks :** tool used by github to send messages and communicate to external systems about activity in your project like when someone pushes code or make a pull request.